Children’s Aid and Family Services has the following job openings as of August 28, 2017

 Recovery Specialist (Multiple Per-Diem): To engage individuals who have been reversed from an opioid overdose and provide non-clinical assistance and recovery supports while maintaining follow-up with these individuals.
 Requires: Minimum of a high school diploma and three (3) years of sobriety and experience in the principles of recovery that assist individuals to improve their health and wellness; preferred: Associate’s degree, must have the availability to work a 12-hour shift from 7:00 a.m. to 7:00 p.m. or from 7:00 p.m. to 7:00 a.m., valid driver’s license and uses of own vehicle for self-transportation.

-Youth Counselor (FT and Per Diem Positions): To serve as a role model and therapeutic change agent for children as young as five years old up to eighteen years of age (up to 8 residents) living in a group home setting.
+Youth Counselor- Specialty Bed Group Homes Program (FT and Per Diem): To serve as a role model and therapeutic change agent for children as young as five years old up to eighteen years of age (up to 8 residents) living in a group home setting.
 Responsible for supervising, transporting, daily care and program routines.
 Requires: minimum of a bachelor’s degree or high school diploma with three years’ experience working with emotionally disturbed children, valid driver’s license/good driving history.
-Schedule: Live-in: 2 ½ days/63 hours per week, days may vary - $8.44 first 40 hours $12.66 for remaining 23 hours (includes sleeping time).
-Shift schedule: 40 hours per week 3pm – 11pm.
-Must be able to work weekends if needed.
-Per Diem positions available - $10 per hour.
+Schedule: Shift schedule: 40 hours per week, 3pm – 11pm. $13 per hour.
+Other shifts available, but priority hiring is for 3pm – 11pm.
+Must be able to work weekends as needed.
+Per Diem positions available – $10 per hour.

 Clinician, Family Counseling Center (Per Diem Positions): To provide office based therapeutic services – individual, couples, family, and group – to clients, according to professional and agency standards and within the purview established by professional licensure.
 Requires: MSW/LSW or MA/LAC, strong clinical and intervention skills, prior experience providing clinical services.
 Preferred: LCSW, LPC or MFT.
 Hourly Rate: LSW/LAC $35 per hour or LCSW/LPC: $41 per hour.
 Position based in Fair Lawn, NJ.